blei-lab/edward/README.md

 It also has __features__ including

-+ [TensorFlow](https://www.tensorflow.org) for backend computation, which includes automatic differentiation, GPU support, computational graphs, optimization, and TensorBoard
++ [TensorFlow](https://www.tensorflow.org) for backend computation, which includes computational graphs, distributed training, CPU/GPU integration, automatic differentiation, and TensorBoard
 + A library for probability distributions in TensorFlow
 + Documentation and tutorials
 + Examples demonstrating state-of-the-art generative models and inference